More Medications Facts

 Advantages and benefits:

 • Effective - significant and consistent weight loss.
-Orlistat promotes gradual, sensible weight loss.
-It is an effective therapy that not only helps people lose weight, but also helps them maintain their weight loss4.
+Orlistat promotes gradual, noticeable weight loss.
+It is an effective therapy that not only helps people lose weight, but also helps them maintain achieved weight loss4.
 Orlistat reduces body weight by an average of 5-10%.
 The greatest rate of weight loss occurs within the first six months of treatment.

 • Helps to prevent the development of type 2 diabetes.
 FDA approved labeling shows that weight loss with Xenical delayed the onset of type 2 diabetes in obese patients with impaired glucose tolerance2.

 • Extra health benefits.
-Orlistat can lower the level of total cholesterol and triglycerides in the blood, lower blood pressure, produce positive effect on levels of blood sugar and insulin.
+Orlistat can lower the level of total cholesterol and triglycerides in the blood, produce positive effect on levels of blood sugar and insulin.
+May improve endothelial function 10.

 • Safest diet pill on the market and safe for long-term use.
-Not even 1% of Xenical is absorbed by the bloodstream, which makes it by far the safest prescription weight loss drug on the market.
+Not even 1% of orlistat is absorbed by the bloodstream, which makes it by far the safest weight loss drug on the market.
+Safety and efficacy were investigated in 4-years clinical study 2.

 • Few drug interactions.
-Orlistat has low potential for drug interactions.
-No drug interactions between Xenical and centrally acting medications.
+Orlistat has low potential for interactions, does not interfere with centrally acting medications.

 • Overall good tolerability.
 Side effects are predictable and manageable.